—Madrona Elementary teacher

-The Catherine Mayer Foundation is in partnership with the University of Washington College of Education and Dr. Janine Jones, and Madrona Elementary School in Seattle.
-This partnership is evaluating the impact of art-based mindfulness on the learning experiences of chronically stressed children in their learning environment.
+The Catherine Mayer Foundation recently completed a two-year pilot program in partnership with the University of Washington College of Education and Dr. Janine Jones, and Madrona Elementary School in Seattle.
+This partnership studied the impact of the L.A.U.G.H.™ App on the learning experiences and moods of chronically stressed children in their learning environment.

 - Year 1: Eighty (80+) students across four classrooms in the 2nd and 3rd grade participated in the pilot.

 - Reduced stress